SecureSense: Defending Adversarial Attack for Secure Device-Free Human Activity Recognition

 \subsection{Algorithm Summary}

-The training procedure of the RobustSense is summarized in Algorithm~\ref{algo:robustsense}.
-The RobustSense framework is a proactive defense algorithm that prevents potential attacks in the phase of model training.
-In RobustSense, we generate multiple kinds of adversarial examples by the vanilla model and leverages our consistency loss for augmentation.
+The training procedure of the SecureSense is summarized in Algorithm~\ref{algo:robustsense}.
+The SecureSense framework is a proactive defense algorithm that prevents potential attacks in the phase of model training.
+In SecureSense, we generate multiple kinds of adversarial examples by the vanilla model and leverages our consistency loss for augmentation.
 When our model achieves convergence, the model is robustness to adversarial perturbations.
+Empirically we find that the convergence is usually stable in the experiments.
 For a specific HAR application such as WiFi-based HAR, we consider FGSM and GN attacks in our algorithm.
 After initialization, we firstly calculate the gradients with respect to the original input by minimizing the cross-entropy loss.
 Then the gradients are used to generate FGSM adversarial examples, and GN adversarial examples are simulated by adding a Gaussian noise.
 Feeding these into the deep model, we can minimize the multi-task loss in Eq.(\ref{eq:total}) by backpropagation and eventually obtain the robust model parameters $\theta_h$.
-It is noteworthy that the RobustSense can leverage existing adversarial attacks to defend unknown attack type (i.e. the proposed bimodal attack) and classic attacks with unknown parameters (i.e. $\epsilon,\mu,\sigma$) by means of consistency learning, which will be validated in the experiments.
+As the multi-task loss is an average of the symmetric KL-divergence, it has the same computational complexity as the cross-entropy for one sample.
+With FGSM and GN augmentation, the whole training procedure takes around three times as long as the vanilla training.
+After the model is trained, the SecureSense does not introduce any computations in the inference phase.
+It is noteworthy that the SecureSense can leverage existing adversarial attacks to defend unknown attack type (i.e. the proposed bimodal attack) and classic attacks with unknown parameters (i.e. $\epsilon,\mu,\sigma$) by means of consistency learning, which will be validated in the experiments.

 }

 {